“Americas

 for NCTR Counseling Center

-As Director of Outpatient Services, Jennifer Walden oversees NCTR’s Assessments and Admissions Department as well as the agency’s Counseling Center outpatient programs.
-She previously worked for NCTR from 2004 to 2015, holding multiple clinical positions.
-After leaving NCTR, she worked as a therapist at Potomac Health Services, before rejoining NCTR in her current role in 2022.
 Jennifer is a licensed professional counselor and licensed substance abuse treatment practitioner and holds a Master of Science in education (community agency counseling) from Old Dominion University.
+She is also a Certified EMDR Therapist.
 “I am motivated by the changes I see in our patients every day -- I have the honor of watching our patients bravely confront an often-stigmatized illness.”

 Susan Spies, MS/MPH, FNP